artiomn/library-docker/README.md

 - Launch the service, by the running command inside the directory with `docker-compose.yml`:
   `docker-compose up -d`

+After completing these steps, you will see the web-interface on port `8083`.

 Variables need to be changed:

 - `BOOKS_DIRECTORY` - path to the books directory.